spritz-finance/serverless-eventbridge-sqs/README.md

 ## Setup

 To complete the setup, configure your Lambda function with the eventBridgeSqs event type in your serverless.yml file.
-Below is an example that illustrates how to set up the function with various options:
+Below is an example that illustrates how to set up the function with various options.
+Note that all settings are optional

 ```yml
 functions: